Program Overview

 Check out of the hotel after breakfast for a tour of the city before returning to Casablanca to embark the deluxe World Traveller.

 A driving tour takes you past the Royal Palace of Rabat, which is fronted by expansive grounds and the Parliament of Morocco.
-See the contrast of ancient and modern as you pass by the Chellah, a former Roman settlement and the royal necropolis of the 14th century Merinid dynasty.
+See the contrast between ancient and modern as you pass by the Chellah, a former Roman settlement and the royal necropolis of the 14th-century Merinid dynasty.
 Admire the undulating lines of the newly built opera house, Grand Theater, designed by the late architect Dame Zaha Hadid.

-Continue your tour on foot for a visit to the stately Mohammed V Mausoleum, which contains the tombs of King Mohammed V and his sons, King Hassan II and Prince Abdallah.
+Continue your tour on foot to visit the stately Mohammed V Mausoleum, which contains the tombs of King Mohammed V and his sons, King Hassan II and Prince Abdallah.
 Completed in 1971, the white marble pavilion is a masterpiece of traditional Moroccan architecture, regally adorned with a portico of horseshoe arches, a gilded and carved cedarwood-domed ceiling and walls of superb zellij mosaics.
-From there you will walk to see the Hassan Tower, an impressive vestige of an unfinished, 12th century mosque envisioned by an early Almohad monarch.
-In addition to the partially completed minaret, the site includes hundreds of columns erected for the mosque before construction ceased in 1199 when the ruler died.
+From there, walk to see the Hassan Tower, an impressive vestige of an unfinished, 12th-century mosque envisioned by an early Almohad monarch.
+In addition to the partially completed minaret, the site includes hundreds of columns erected for the mosque before construction ceased in 1199, when the ruler died.

 Continue to the port to embark the ship and settle into your suite or stateroom.